PaneXz/VFNV/README.md

 **Note:**
 - First run requires VRChat login and may take 5-10 minutes for large friend lists (500+)
 - Login session is saved for future use (no need to log in every time)
+- After first generation, enable "Use Cached Data" to quickly regenerate with different visual settings
 - Click "Stop" button to cancel generation mid-process
-- Use "Clear Data" to remove saved session and start fresh
+- Use "Clear Data" to remove saved session and cached data

 ## Features